therealsphinx/support.balsamiq.com/content/sales/compare.md

 This is a tough question that we get pretty often.
 While it's nearly impossible to cover *every* difference, we can certainly go over the broad strokes here.
 If you have questions beyond that, do not hesitate to [email us](mailto:support@balsamiq.com) so that we can answer them!

-You can get the quick version from our [Compare Page](https://balsamiq.com/products/compare/).
+You can get a quick version of the differences from our [Compare Page](https://balsamiq.com/products/compare/).

 ## Editor Versions

 As of this writing, we have two different versions of the Balsamiq Mockups editor (the application that you actually do the wireframing in).

 First, there is [Mockups Version 3 Editor](https://docs.balsamiq.com/desktop/intro/), the new kid on the block that we debuted with [Mockups 3 for Desktop](https://docs.balsamiq.com/desktop/).
-It's been rebuilt from the ground up to facilitate new features (and an eventual shift to all native-based applications).
+It's been rebuilt from the ground up to facilitate new features, and an eventual shift to all native-based applications.

 The other is the powerful Mockups Version 2 editor, that served as the engine for all of our products until recently.
 While it's slowly being phased out in favor of the Version 3 Editor, it still has a lot of chops.
-We don't update it as often as the Version 3 editor, but it still gets plenty of love - and it's as powerful as ever!
+We don't update it as often as the Version 3 editor, but it still gets plenty of love - and it's as awesome as ever!

 ### Products Based on the Mockups Version 3 Editor